caoxicheng/ngx-storage/projects/npx-storage/README.md

-# NgxStorage
+# NpxStorage

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

 ## 功能